-The Canadian job market remains very competitive, even five years after the recession.
-Just landing a job interview can be challenging.
+In this competitive job marketing, just landing an interview can be challenging.
 People apply to an average of five jobs just to get called for one interview.
-So once you actually get to meet with a potential employer in person, it’s important to stand out from the other candidates and make it clear that you’re the one for the job.
-But how?
+So once you actually get to meet with a potential employer in person, it’s important to stand out from the crowd and make it clear that you’re the one for the job.

-I was hiring a Content Producer for an editorial website that reached several million Canadians every month.
+But not all questions are created equal.
+There is, in fact, one question that is best, and it can be easily modified to other industries.
+I first came across it while we were hiring a Content Producer.
+This was for an editorial website that reached several million Canadians every month.
 Our subject matter was broad, including news, technology, trends and even some pop culture.

-The stand out candidate was competent, but unremarkable – until I asked if she had any questions for me.
+The candidate was competent, but unremarkable – until I asked if she had any questions for me.
 Here’s what she said that landed her the job:

 “Your stories are timely and relevant, your headlines are great, but the Canadian internet audience for content like this is much bigger than your readership – who aren’t you reaching, and why?”

 This lead to a conversation about our methods of content dissemination, things we had tried, and plans for the future.
 Social media was just becoming a powerful force at the time, and she had some follow-up questions about what we were doing and made some great suggestions for using it in innovative ways to connect with new people.

 Before the end of the interview, she already had the job.
 I literally couldn’t remember the discussions I’d had with other potential candidates.